amirHossein5/laravel-image/README.md

     ->save();
 ```

-It will save your image in three default size in path:
+It will save your image in three sizes, which were defined in config file, in path:

 - ```public/```
   - ```images/post/2021/12/2/1638611107/```